-In keeping with the mission, values, and tradition of Hilbert College students will complete at least one service-learning experience as part of an academic course during their Hilbert College career in order to be eligible to graduate.
-Most students will complete service learning in GS 201, a Hilbert Blueprint course.
+In keeping with the mission, values, and tradition of Hilbert College, and in accordance with Hilbert College's 2012 Strategic Plan, students will complete at least one servicelearning experience as part of an academic course during their Hilbert College career in order to be eligible to graduate.

 Service-learning requirements are unique to each class.
-In some classes, the entire class may work together on one single project that benefits the community and meets a community priority.
-In other classes, students may be provided the opportunity to complete a service-learning activity by selecting an organization or project from a list of pre-approved community partners and activities.
-Students who successfully complete the servicelearning assignment for their class, including the required service agreements, time sheets, reflection activities, and evaluation, will receive a designation on their records indicating that service learning has been completed.
+In some classes, the entire class may work together on one single project that benefits the community and meets a community need.
+In other courses, students may be provided the opportunity to complete a service-learning activity by selecting an organization or project from a list of pre-approved community partners and activities.
+Some classes mandate service-learning for all students; other courses provide service-learning as an option to another assignment, such as a research paper or group project.

+Students who successfully complete the service-learning assignment for their class, including the required service agreements, time sheets, reflection activities, and evaluation, will receive a designation on their records and transcripts indicating that service-learning has been completed.